CKH4044/MATH4992/README.md

 # MATH4992

 There are two pdf files for two main algorithms Merge_Stego and Extract_Stego mentioned in the report.
-Feel free to check them if you want to know about the details of these two algorithms
+Feel free to check for them if you want to know about the details of these two algorithms

 Also,
 There are two zip files.